CAS & HARVARD

 Dr. Christine Korsgaard

-Christine Korsgaard is a member of the CAS Advisory Board.
+Christine Korsgaard is a member of the From Fauna Advisory Board.
 She is an American philosopher who has held positions at Yale, the University of California at Santa Barbara, and the University of Chicago, as well as visiting positions at Berkeley and UCLA.
 Korsgaard has also served as President of the Eastern Division of the American Philosophical Association and held a Mellon Distinguished Achievement Award from 2006-2009.

 Korsgaard is an Arthur Kingsley Porter Professor of Philosophy at Harvard University.
 Her research is in moral philosophy and its history, practical reason, the nature of agency, personal identity, normativity, and the ethical relations between human beings and the other animals.